runtimeverification/michelson-semantics/tests/proofs/dexter/dexter-properties.md

 # Correctness Properties of Dexter Contract

+We formulate and prove correctness properties of Dexter over the sequence of arbitrary transactions.

 ## Faithfulness of State Variables

 In the Dexter contract, the token exchange rate and the liquidity price are determined by the three state variables (XtzPool, TokenPool, LqtTotal) which refers to the XTZ reserve, the token reserve, and the total liquidity supply, respectively.